pasangpythondiary/FVFold/README.md

 _Note_: PyRosetta should be installed following the instructions [here](http://pyrosetta.org/downloads).

-## Download Fv fold pretrained weight and unzip and copy the weight in trained_models/ensemble/
+## Download FvFold pretrained weight and unzip and copy the weight in trained_models/ensemble/
 Two Trained weight has been given
 1)	Trained weights for evaluating therapeutic and rosetta benchmark dataset
 Link: